poppenhuis (Dutch for "dollhouse") is a space for sharing collections and their 3D scans.

 I also like Scaniverse, but I exclusively use it for Gaussian splatting, and have not used its LiDAR mode.

-Want to load models from an Are.na user profile?
+Want to load your collections from an Are.na user profile?

 type Manifest = User[];